 Chamber Music Society of Palm Beach: Aside from the quartet and other ensembles it features, this nonprofit also offers concerts by solo artists, including the wonderful American violinist Jennifer Koh, who will be joined by pianist Reiko Uchida (the two women’s collaboration, String Poetic, was nominated for a Grammy in 2009) for two recitals, one at the Boca Raton Museum of Art (Feb.
 19), and another the next day in the Gold Room at the Breakers on Palm Beach.
 Younger artists are featured Jan.
 30, when violinist Danbi Um is joined by pianist Juho Pohjonen and tenor Karim Sulayman at the Rosarian Academy in West Palm Beach, and on April 12, the Romanian cellist Andrei Ionita is joined by Japanese pianist Naoko Sonada for a recital at Holy Trinity Episcopal Church, also in West Palm Beach.

 Lynn University: The Boca Raton university welcomes some distinguished pianists this season, including Peter Serkin on Dec.
 2 in recital at the Amarnick-Goldstein Concert Hall, and the 90-year-old Leon Fleisher will conduct a master class Jan.
-24. The Cuban guitarist and composer Leo Brouwer is the special guest of Lisa Leonard’s annual new music festival Jan.
-19-21, with a master class on Jan.
+24. The Cuban guitarist and composer Leo Brouwer had been scheduled as the special guest of Lisa Leonard’s annual new music festival Jan.
+19-21, but was not able to make the trip because of visa problems.
+In his place will be the Boston-based Scott Wheeler, with a master class on Jan.
 20 and a concert devoted to his music on Jan.
 21.

 Kravis Center: The West Palm Beach performing arts venue’s Regional Arts series is always the focus for out of town orchestras during the season, and this time, the big news is the arrival of one of the country’s greatest ensembles, the Chicago Symphony Orchestra, led by its music director Riccardo Muti, which will give two concerts: an evening concert Feb.
 14 featuring the Brahms Second Symphony and American composer Jennifer Higdon’s Concerto for Low Brass, and an afternoon concert Feb.
 15 with clarinetist Steve Williamson in the Mozart Clarinet Concerto, rising French mezzo Clémentine Margaine in Chausson’s Poem of Love and the Sea, and the Four Sea Interludes from Britten’s opera Peter Grimes.